neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 folders to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) standard.
 See [create folders](how-to-create-folders) and [validate folders](tutorial-validation) for details.

-If you would also like to transfer files to a central machine, see the next section.
+If you would also like to transfer files to a central storage, see the next section.

 (set-up-a-project-for-transfer)=
 ## Set up a project for transfer